 Like all cities, Colonial Williamsburg comes to life through its people.
 The most prominent family in Williamsburg were the Randolphs, in whose lives America’s bonds and battles with Britain played out.
-John Randolph (1693-1737) was the only colonial-born Virginia to be knighted for his services to the Crown.
+John Randolph (1693-1737) was the only colonial-born Virginian to be knighted for his services to the Crown.

 His sons Peyton (c.
 1721-75) and John (1727-84) studied at the nearby College of William and Mary and later practiced law.
 As the elder, Peyton inherited his father’s house, which became a hub for many of the colony’s most significant social and political gatherings.
 Its backyard shows the hard work necessary to sustain life, such as hog butchering, which occurs annually on the second Saturday of December.
 The house stands out in Williamsburg, in no small part because Peyton had it painted a dark red, so that it would look like expensive brick to his brother, who lived a bit further from the heart of town.

 Both brothers were politically moderate and hoped for reconciliation with Britain.
 Ultimately, Peyton sided with the colonists, while John sided with the Crown.